gboehl/econpizza/docs/the_yaml.rst

 All relevant information is supplied via the yaml file.
 For general information about the YAML markup language and its syntax see `Wikipedia <https://en.wikipedia.org/wiki/YAML>`_.

-Let us have a look of the yaml of a hank model.
+Let us have a look of the yaml of a hank model we will discuss in `the tutorial <https://econpizza.readthedocs.io/en/latest/walkthrough.html>`_.

 .. code-block::